All Episodes

 Lanny Davis is a political hack.

-This is Lanny Davis trying to cover his own rear-in and make sure people don't think of him the way they're thinking of the Democrat blogs, disguised as, oh, I hope it doesn't hurt our party.
+This is Lanny Davis trying to cover his own rear end and make sure people don't think of him the way they're thinking of the Democrat blogs, disguised as, oh, I hope it doesn't hurt our party.

-He compares all these people on the Democrat side he doesn't like to.
+He compares all these people on the Democrat side.

-Uh I just and you know, he gets credit as an analyst.
+I just, and he gets credit as an analyst.

-I think I think it's uh I think it's a cheap little whoreish piece if you want another case designed to protect his own personal precious little reputation and those of his friends.
+I think it's a cheap little whorish piece, if you want another case, designed to protect his own personal, precious little reputation and those of his friends.

 At any rate, as I say, I had no intention of bringing this up.